Skip to contents

 Examples

-Use pizzaplace to create a gt table with grouped data.
-Add a summary with the summary_rows() function and then add a footnote to the "peppr_salami" row group label with tab_footnote() and with cells_row_groups() in locations.
+Let's use a summarized version of the pizzaplace dataset to create a gt table with grouped data.
+Add a summary with the summary_rows() function and then add a footnote to the "peppr_salami" row group label with tab_footnote(); the targeting is done with cells_row_groups() in the locations argument.

 summary_rows(